 Provider collects health information from Individuals in providing the Services.
-If Individuals disclose other sensitive information to psychologists, this may be included in records created by psychologists and sometimes managed by the Provider.
-Individual psychologists, not the Provider, take responsibility for storing other sensitive information disclosed to psychologists during appointments (ie casenotes or session records).
-Provider may, however manage such information if psychologists cease to act in association with Provider and hand over records to Provider on termination.
+If Individuals disclose other sensitive information to their Practitioner, this may be included in records and sometimes managed by the Provider.
+Practitioners, not the Provider, take responsibility for storing sensitive information disclosed to them during appointments (ie casenotes or session records).

 6. How Provider stores Personal Information

 Provider holds and stores Personal Information using:

-- (Storage Services) third party data storage services with servers basd in Australia and overseas including, but not limited to, Google Email and applications, Amazon Web Services Sydney Data Centre, Halaxy or Powerdiary (practice management software), National Australia Bank (NAB) Transact, Asana, Xero and any other applications and software used for business operations;
+- (Storage Services) third party data storage services with servers based in Australia and overseas including, but not limited to, Google Email and applications, Microsoft Azure cloud storage, Halaxy or Powerdiary (practice management software), National Australia Bank (NAB) Transact, Notion, Slack, Xero and any other applications and software used for business operations;

 - (Provider Devices) devices operated by contractors to and employees of Provider’s business; and